seddik11/splitWallet/README.md

 ### IWithdraw interface

-This interface defines an event WithdrawBounty when an account implementing this is deployed The other two functions are the withdraw function and getBounty
+The interface establishes an event called "WithdrawBounty" that is triggered when an account, which implements this interface, is deployed.
+Additionally, the interface includes two other essential functions: "withdraw" and "getBounty."

 ### SplitWallet (IAccount)